jachin/much-select-elm/README.md

 If you set the value of `max-dropdown-items` to `0` there will be no limit.
 Would  anyone want that?
 Should it even be allowed?.

+##### `multi-select`

+The `multi-select` attribute but the `<much-select>` into multi select mode, which allows the user to select multiple values.

+This is a boolean attribute, so if the `mulit-select` attribute is present, the `<much-select>` will be in mulit-select mode.
+If not, it will be in the defaul single select mode.

 ##### `placeholder`

 The `placeholder` attribute is used to set the placeholder in the text input of the `<much-select>`.
 Just like in the `<input type="text">` it should only show up if the input is empty.